fernando-piedra-globant/CV_Fernando/README.md

 # CV_Fernando APP

-This is my applicaion that show my profile, experience and skills, this information is fetched from my gists and its arcitecture is Clean architecture
+This is my applicaion that show my profile, experience and skills, this information is fetched from my gists and its architecture is Clean architecture

 ### This app is developed using this modules(layers):